dankamongmen/notcurses/README.md

 * There is no `ESCDELAY` concept; notcurses expects that all bytes of a keyboard escape sequence arrive at the same time.
 This improves latency and simplifies the API.
+* It is an error in NCURSES to print to the bottommost, rightmost coordinate of the screen when scrolling is disabled (because the cursor cannot be advanced).
+  Failure to advance the cursor does not result in an error in notcurses (but attempting to print at the cursor when it has been advanced off the plane *does*).

 ### Features missing relative to NCURSES